Life

 Nineveh never perished.
 The hundred and twenty thousand citizens of Nineveh adhered to the prophecy of Jonah and turned around.
 So much so that God’s kindness moved Him to forgive them and give them another chance.

 I was angry too.
-Angry that the government can pretend that they rule, while it is clear that they are overwhelmed by crime and incompetence.
-And while that is clear to governments and businesspeople outside South Africa too, my government cannot take up their responsibility but still blame apartheid today.
+Angry that the government can pretend that it rules, while it is clear that they are overwhelmed by crime and incompetence.
+And while that is clear to governments and businesspeople outside South Africa, too, my government cannot take up their responsibility but still blames apartheid today.

 Much of my anger is justified – or so it seems.